This post is sponsored by Hawaiian Airlines. As always, all opinions are my own.

 Face covering mandates for kids

-Kids under 2 are required to wear face coverings / masks at all times during the flight except when eating and drinking.
+Kids over 2 are required to wear face coverings / masks at all times during the flight except when eating and drinking.
 Luckily my 4 year old is pretty good about wearing his mask and my 15 months old baby was exempt from the rule.

 Tips for flying with kids